-First is my Diamond Crystal Kosher salt, yes, there is a difference in brands...have tried others, don’t like them.
-I use this for all my cooking, and actually do use it for Koshering too (no, you don't actually have to be Jewish to Kosher meats...)
+First is my Diamond Crystal Kosher salt, yes, there is a difference in brands.
+I have tried others, and I don’t like them.
+I use this for all my cooking, and actually do use it for Koshering meat, too.

 Next is my Lodge Logic 5 qt cast iron Dutch oven for making my no knead bread.
-Totally worth buying this item, JUST for baking the bread!
+Totally worth buying this item, just for baking bread!

 Just adjust the wire to the height you want the cake layer to be, whether it’s cutting a cake in half or just leveling the top so that it is completely flat and even, then saw through the cake; the results are fabulous!

 I used to use a knife, but never was able to get the layers completely even, now all my cakes look perfect!

 Super fresh garlic makes such a difference in all your dishes-try to buy it at a local farmer’s market.
 It will last a long time in your fridge, so its not something you have to buy constantly.
 Make sure you are not buying garlic from China (rules are too lax) which I have seen in stores quite frequently.
 Could be making your food radioactive and you won’t even know it!
 Not to mention the fact that the world’s garlic capital is Gilroy, California… why are we importing garlic from China in the first place?!